amirahnasihah/uitm-projects-assignment/MAF661 UI Design Accounting Software/README.md

 Create mockups, wireframes and UI prototypes using pidoco online tools which built for accouting software for the purpose of group assignment.

+Assignment made together with my group mate. kudos to them!👏

 Source: [pidoco](https://pidoco.com/en)